LifestyleCorp/robot-doctor/README.md

 - Attend rounds and grand rounds with doctors
 - Update patient vitals, clinical symptoms, signs and check for new symptoms and signs
 - Referral the patient to appropriate clinical specialist
-- Prepare the patient for minor or major medical and surgical procedures
+- Prepare the patient to be shifted for minor or major medical and surgical procedures
+- Assisting the surgeon, specialists and anesthetists by passing instruments and devices while maintaining sterility
 - Readmit the patient back to the ward by shifting the patient from stetcher or wheelchar to the bed
 - Monitor the patient for post procedure complications
 - Write discharge summary